 You can do other things on the beach, like relaxing at one of the beach bars while refreshing yourself with a drink, eating in the restaurants there, or even resting in the hotels surrounding the beach as you view the magnificent scenery.

-One of the museums that attract many visitors is the Bouboulina Museum.
+One of the museums that attracts many visitors is the Bouboulina Museum.
 Bouboulina was regarded as the heroine of the Greek revolution.

 Top Hotels, Restaurants, and Bars

 Laoutari, Kastri, To Kapilio tou Markou, and Plaza Cafe & Croissant are excellent choices for cheap eating.
-They offer delicious Greek and Mediterranean dishes and seafood at a pocket-friendly price.
+They offer delicious Greek and Mediterranean dishes, as well as seafood, at a pocket-friendly price.

 Are you wondering where to stay during your visit to Siros?
 The hotels in Siros have got you covered.
 You can make a choice based on your budget and taste.

 This Greek island might not be as famous as Santorini or Mykonos.
-Still, it is just as beautiful and offers a splendid landscape to enjoy beautiful and happy holidays in a corner of Greece that is not so saturated.
+Still, it is just as beautiful and offers a splendid landscape in which to enjoy a beautiful and happy holiday in a less crowded corner of Greece.

 Greece is really beautiful!
 And its more amazing in person :)